aapeliv/bazel_rules/readme.md

 This repo contains a bunch of rules for building random bits and pieces with bazel.

-Hopefully these are useful for some.
+Hopefully these are useful for someone.